-While processing the Certificate Chain authentication on the device, it is also assumed that the device is already provisioned with the Root of Trust (HBK1 in the OTP), as the OEM Root Certificate needs to be authenticated using the RoT.
+While processing the Certificate Chain authentication on the device, it is also assumed that the device is already provisioned with the Root of Trust (HBK1 in the INFOC-OTP), as the OEM Root Certificate is authenticated using the RoT.
+When in DM LCS, before the ROT is programmed, the OEM Root Certificate authentication is bypassed, and accepted as valid, but the remaining certs continue to be validated.